Code-Institute-Submissions/edwarddoyle-CI-MS4/README.md

 The Profile page contains a list of the users previous orders.
 Clicking on the link (order number) the user is brought to an order page detailing the order.
 The order page also contains a form allowing users update their profile.

+### Blog:

+When a user initially arrives at the blog page, all blog posts are displayed.
+I have incoporated a css grid panel for displaying the blog posts, this allows more posts to added without disrupting the flow of the page.
+The blog cards are kept clean and minimal, the entire post can be viewed by clickeing the read more button on the blog card.

+#### Blog Post:

+The blog post page contains an image for the post, the author's name, the date it was added / updated, the quantity of comments and the post content to the right (wraps under on mobile).
+Below the overview and blog post content there is a commenting system.
+Users can read through previously left comments or add their own using the comments form.

 [Back to Top](<#table-of-contents>)